 Despite omitting to mention the central aspect of holistic education, both descriptions outline important aspects of social pedagogy.
 The prevalent understanding of (social) pedagogy in England – as described by the CWDC and the Thomas Coram Research Unit (Boddy et al. 2006; Cameron 2005; Petrie 2004) – reflect the theory model of social pedagogy outlined by Nohl (1927), Bäumer (1929), and Mollenhauer (1959), who saw social pedagogy as an element of pedagogy that covers every education outside of school and family.
 Social pedagogy is for them theory and practice of child and youth services (Badry & Knapp 2003).

 Mollenhauer (1959) added a further aspect by stating that social pedagogy includes an element of social criticism, and according to Natorp (1909) attempts to influence the social system and optimise it (Badry & Knapp 2003).
 Even though it is vitally important for social pedagogy, this aspect is rather disregarded in the English understanding of pedagogy.

-So far, nearly all discussion has centred on children and young people, predominantly on children in care (Boddy, 2003; Cameron, 2004-2006; Petrie et al., 2006) and to some extend on early years (Moss et al., 2000) and youth (Eichsteller, 2006; Paget et al., 2007).
-For a successful implementation it will be important to consider how pedagogy relates to different types of welfare services.
+So far, much of the UK discussion has centred on children and young people, predominantly on children in care (Boddy, 2003; Cameron, 2004-2006; Petrie et al., 2006) and to some extend on early years (Moss et al., 2000) and youth (Eichsteller, 2006; Paget et al., 2007).
+For a successful development across the lifespan it will be important to consider how social pedagogy relates to different types of welfare services.